The Cure announce 30th anniversary reissue of 'Wish'

 You can listen to ‘Uyea Sound’ from that cassette below.

-Per a press release notes, ‘Wish’ came about during demo sessions at The Live House in Cornwall and continued at Farmyard Studios in the Cotswolds.
+Per a press release, ‘Wish’ came about during demo sessions at The Live House in Cornwall and continued at Farmyard Studios in the Cotswolds.
 “We got around 40 songs put down during those two sessions,” Smith remembered.
 “We were on fire!”

 As for the experience of listening back to the record in 2022, the singer explained: “There’s a side to the album which I had kind of forgotten, a very gentle, yearning thing which is quite beautiful.